ucl-pathgenomics/HaROLD/README.md

 samtools view -h -G69 to.convert.bam | samtools view -h -G133 > file.bam
 ```

-For every sample, generate a strandcount.csv from the BAM file.
+For every sample, generate a strandcount.csv from the BAM file (some examples of this step can be found in the "example" folder)

 ```sh
 java -cp /your-path-to/HAROLD/lib/htsjdk-unspecified-SNAPSHOT.jar: \